immunefi-team/Bounty_Boosts/Puffer Finance/28946 - [SC - Low] The assets accounting of the vault can become o....md

 # The assets accounting of the vault can become out of sync

-Submitted on Sat Mar 02 2024 12:26:27 GMT-0400 (Atlantic Standard Time) by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 2nd 2024 at 18:26:27 UTC by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28946